arkimede/pysynfig/README.md

 ...
 ```
+The code below show the functions you should use to complete the above tasks.
+At this moment there is not a doc for the api, and it won't exist until the
+interface module will be completed.
+In general, the steps are:
+-STEP 1 parsing
+-STEP 2 selection of a layer
+-STEP 3 modification of the tags
+  - you can get the param/tag with layer_object.getParam("param_or_tag_of_interest")
+-STEP 4 writing

+When the interface module will be finisched these opeations will be more easy (i hope ^__^)
 ```
 #importing the class for parsing
 from pysynfig.reader import XmlParser
+#--------------STEP 1-----------------
 #parse the file example.sif
 parser = XmlParser("example.sif")
 parser.parse()
 parser.getLayers(parser.tree, parser.listLayer)

+#--------------STEP 2-----------------
 #get the list of the layers
 #this a list of Layer objects
 #(Layer is a class in the objects/tags dir)
 list = p.getListLayers()
 #select the layer of interest
 #for example the first in the list (index 0)
 zero = list[0]

+#--------------STEP 3-----------------
 #modify z_depth
 z = zero.getParam("z_depth")
 z.setValue("1.0000000000")